-- RG 000.21 [CO 14/XX] gives relief, for the avoidance of doubt, so that an offer of CDIs over shares in a foreign company is regulated as an offer of securities under Ch 6D of the Corporations Act. - RG 000.22 Our class order achieves this by modifying Ch 6D of the Corporations Act so that: - (a) CDIs are treated as securities (and not as other financial products to which Div 2 of Pt 7.9 of the Corporations Act applies); - (b) an offer for issue of CDIs is taken to be an offer for issue of the underlying shares by the foreign company; and - (c) an offer for sale of CDIs is taken to be an offer for sale of the underlying shares. - RG 000.23 This reflects our view that a CDI over a share of a foreign company is an equitable or beneficial interest in the share, and so, is a 'security' within the meaning of s761A of the Corporations Act (and is not a derivative within the meaning of s761D and, therefore, is not a warrant within the meaning of reg 1.0.02(1) of the Corporations Regulations 2001 (Corporations Regulations)).
+- RG 253.20 [CO 14/827] gives relief so that an offer of CDIs over underlying foreign securities is regulated as an offer of securities under Ch 6D of the Corporations Act. - RG 253.21 Our class order achieves this by modifying Ch 6D of the Corporations Act so that: - (a) CDIs are treated as securities (and not as other financial products to which Div 2 of Pt 7.9 of the Corporations Act applies); - (b) an offer for issue of CDIs is taken to be an offer for issue of the underlying foreign securities by the foreign company; and - (c) an offer for sale of CDIs is taken to be an offer for sale of the underlying foreign securities. - RG 253.22 This reflects our view that a CDI over a share of a foreign company is an equitable or beneficial interest in the share and is, therefore, a 'security' within the meaning of s761A of the Corporations Act. - An option to acquire, by way of issue, a share of a foreign company is a 'security' within the meaning of s761A of the Corporations Act.
+Therefore, we consider that CDIs over these options should be regulated as an offer of securities under Ch 6D of the Corporations Act. - RG 253.24 However, we understand that there may be differing views in the market as to whether CDIs over underlying foreign securities are characterised as securities, derivatives or warrants under the Corporations Act-causing uncertainty as to which disclosure regime applies.
+Our class order relief removes this uncertainty.